qbicsoftware/docs/README.md

 ## How to get your reports published
 If you generated your report using our [cookecutter-templates-cli tool](https://github.com/qbicsoftware/cookiecutter-templates-cli), then you're good to go.
 But if you have a non-Java project and still want your reports automatically picked up by the summary, read along.

 We are using [GitHub pages](https://pages.github.com/) to host our reports.
-Everything report-related must be pushed to the `gh-pages` of your repository.
+Everything report-related must be pushed to the `gh-pages` branch of your repository.
 If you're so inclined, you can check out [.generate-reports.py](https://github.com/qbicsoftware/cookiecutter-templates-cli/blob/development/common-files/%7B%7B%20cookiecutter.artifact_id%20%7D%7D/.generate-reports.py), the script that automatically generates reports.

 When the summary is being generated, a semi-strict structure is required for a report to be included.
-The root folder of your `gh-pages` should look as follows:
+The root folder of your `gh-pages` branch should look as follows:

 ```
  reports